Tracking the Beat

 Bringing it all together

-Letās bring all this knowledge of tick
+Letās bring all this knowledge of ticks, rings and live_loops

 together for a final fun example.
 As usual, donāt treat this as a